The Pleiades (volcano group): Geography and geomorphology

 The Pleiades are located at the crest of the Transantarctic Mountains, 120 to 140 km away from the coast of Lady Newnes Bay, Ross Sea.
 The volcanoes are located between Evans Neve and the beginning of Mariner Glacier, which drains Evans Neve southeastwards towards the Ross Sea.
 The volcanic group is named after the Pleiades star cluster in the constellation Taurus; the name was assigned to them by the New Zealand Geological Survey Antarctic Expedition.

-The volcanic group is formed by several steep, small volcanic cones and lava domes that emerge from the ice of Evans Neve over a 13 km long area.
+The volcanic group is formed by at least 12 steep, small volcanic cones and lava domes that emerge from the ice of Evans Neve over a 13 km long area.
 Most are nameless with the exception of the central Taygete Cone, Alcyone Cone just south of Taygete and the pair of c.
 3020 m high Mount Pleiones and c.
 3040 m high Mount Atlas in the southern sector.
-Mount Atlas and Mount Pleiones form a compound stratovolcano which is the principal volcano of The Pleiades.
+Mount Atlas and Mount Pleiones form a compound stratovolcano which is the principal volcano of The Pleiades and rises about 500 m above the ice.
 Mount Atlas is formed by three separate cones that rise 0.5 km above the ice.
 Dykes, lava and scoria flows are found on these cones, the youngest of which has a semicircular crater. and scoria cones dot its flanks.
 At the foot of Mount Atlas are moraines with the form of ridges and there are moraines within one of its craters as well.
 The summit of Mount Pleiones features nested craters.
+The distribution of the cones may mark the edges of a buried caldera.

 Alcyone Cone lies 3.5 km north of Mount Atlas.
 It is only slightly lower than Mount Atlas but is much smaller.
 It has two poorly defined craters and consists of lava flows covered with scree and volcanic bombs when not buried under snow.
 Taygete Cone 6 km north of Mount Atlas appears to be a lava dome bearing traces of hydrothermal alteration and of a small crater.
 Apart from the lava flows which make up most of Mount Atlas, pyroclastic rocks have been encountered at The Pleiades.
 The other cones are partly buried by snow and some have breached or otherwise eroded craters.

 The volcanoes have alternatively been described as eroded or uneroded.
 The young appearance of the edifices indicates a young age of The Pleiades volcanoes.
 The volcanoes have been prospected for the possibility to generate geothermal energy but the presence of a good heat source is unlikely.
 An aeromagnetic anomaly has been correlated to the volcano group.
 The cones form an arcuate alignment that might reflect the existence of a 6 km wide caldera to their southeast.